jeffreyrchin/Karatsuba-Algorithm/README.md

 # Karatsuba Algorithm

 The Karatsuba Algorithm is a fast divide-and-conquer multiplication algorithm with a subquadratic time complexity.
 It is significantly faster than the grade-school multiplication algorithm, which runs in quadratic time.
 This repository contains a Python 3 implementation of the Karatsuba algorithm, as well as an implementation of the quadratic grade-school multiplication algorithm to compare performances of each on various test cases.
+As an added feature, this repository includes an interactive web app for illustrating the Karatsuba algorithm.
+To use the web app, open the karatsuba_interactive_webpage.html file located in the src folder.
+This file can be opened in the browser without requiring any dependencies.

-# Usage
+# Code Usage

-Make sure you are in the root directory before running the following commands.
+Ensure you are in the root directory before running the following commands.
 To run the individual functions, execute the following lines of code in your terminal, replacing x and y with integers.

 Karatsuba algorithm:
 ```bash